ydideh810/MeetroInsights/DEPLOYMENT_TROUBLESHOOTING.md

 4. **Usage monitoring**: Track API costs and usage patterns

 Remember: The most common cause is missing or incorrect environment variables.
 Always verify your API key and database connection first.

+## SOLUTION FOUND: Model Name Issue

+**Root Cause**: The OpenRouter API was hanging because the model name was incorrect.
+The original model `deepseek/deepseek-r1-0528:free` should be `deepseek/deepseek-r1-0528` (without the `:free` suffix).

+**Fix Applied**:
+1. Changed model in `server/services/openai.ts` from `deepseek/deepseek-r1-0528:free` to `deepseek/deepseek-r1-0528`
+2. Added comprehensive error handling and logging to identify the issue
+3. Added timeout protection (60 seconds) to prevent indefinite hanging

+**Test Results**: Basic OpenRouter API connection now works correctly.
+Full analysis should work in both preview and deployment.

+**To verify the fix**:
+1. Check `/api/health` endpoint shows `hasApiKey: true`
+2. Test analysis with a simple meeting transcript
+3. Check server logs for `[OpenAI] Analysis completed successfully`